 His peer reviewed journal articles can be found, for example, in the Journal of Contemporary Drama in English; the Journal of Hate Studies; The International Journal of Scottish Theatre and Screen; and Strenae.

 Tom has been invited to speak at Carnegie-Mellon University, Pittsburgh; University College Dublin; Mary Immaculate College, Limerick, and Royal Central School of Speech and Drama.

 He is a Distinguished Teaching Fellow of Ulster University and a Senior Fellow, Higher Education Academy.
 He was awarded Honorary Life Membership of the Standing Conference of University Drama Departments.

-He is a member of the Board of the International Theatre for Young Audiences Research Network and of the AHRC Peer Review College.
+Tom is the elected Chair of the Board of the International Theatre for Young Audiences Research Network and a member of the AHRC’s Peer Review College.
 He chairs the Board of Big Telly Theatre Company and is a Board Member of Young at Art, Belfast.